 Note: I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
 But after testing and researching and more testing, only one is worth spending money on (in my opinion).
 For a couple years now I’ve been committed to Young Living oils, and you can read more about their oils and my decision HERE.

 If you’re using herbs, grind them in an old coffee grinder or in a blender.

 Combine ingredients in a container, cover with the lid and shake to combine well.
 Allow the ingredients to sit overnight so the essential oils can permeate the baking soda.

 When you’re ready to use, sprinkle lightly over carpet using a measuring spoon or a shaker container (see notes below).
 Allow to sit for 15 minutes and then vacuum normally.

 Note: Be sure to check with your vacuum manufacturer instructions to ensure baking soda won’t clog the filters and/or harm the machine.

 Which Essential Oils Should You Use?

 If you own pets, the ASPCA recommends avoiding tea tree oil.
 Also, citrus essential oils naturally dissipate more quickly than other oils, so I’d avoid those if you want a long-lasting scent.

 Lavender is great for repelling bugs, as is cinnamon.
 If you prefer blended scents, Purification and Thieves are both great.
-Another option is using essential oils that have antibacterial and antimicrobial properties too.
+Another option is using essential oils that have purifying and cleansing properties too.